Registration and Course Information

 Course Credit is counted in units called semester hours.
 The number of semester hours carried by a particular course is indicated in the course description.
 Twelve to 19 semester hours of credit per semester are considered a full-time schedule of study.

-Course Overload: Special permission is required for students to register for more than 19 semester hours of credit.
-Forms are available at the Office of the Registrar and advisor/department and Dean's approval are required.
+Course Overload: Special permission is required for students to register for more than three (3) courses.
+Forms are available at the Office of the Registrar or the Registrar webpage and advisor/department and Dean's approval are required.

 Adding or Dropping a Course: Students may add/drop courses in accordance with the deadline published in the academic calendar.
 It is the student’s responsibility to return the completed form(s) to the Registrar’s Office.
 After the deadline, students wishing to drop a course must follow the procedure for withdrawal.